bgalvao/a-priori/README.md

                              |AB**D** |AC**E**|       |    |BC**E**|
                              |AB**E**

 It does however have a defect.
 In the example above, {CE} did not make the cut.
 This algorithm generates a candidate itemset {CDE}, where {CE} is not a frequent subset.
-The Map­Reducer we designed will count to check if an impossible itemset makes the cut.
+This map-reducer design will count to check if an impossible itemset makes the cut.

-Order of the items does not matter in the definition of a candidate itemset ­ but when it comes to analysing our implementation, it does.
+Order of the items does not matter in the definition of a Candidate-itemset, but when it comes to analysing this implementation, it does.
 For example, let us consider that {ABE} turned out to be a frequent itemset and that {ABC} did not turn out to be a frequent itemset.
-If we want to build a quadruplet from {ABE}, according to our mechanism we cannot add C to it, because:
+If a quadruplet is to be built from {ABE}, then, according to this design, C cannot be added to it because:
-- It would be the job of {ABC} to create the quadruplet by appending E, following the next­to­last rule ­ or simply put, following alphabetical order ­ resulting in {ABCE}
+- It would be the "job" of {ABC} to create the quadruplet by appending E, following the Next-to-last rule - or simply put, following alphabetical order - resulting in {ABCE}
-- But if {ABC} was not a frequent itemset then {ABCE} could never be either - no itemsets would be built from {ABC} as a result, since this itemset would not even be present at the next iteration.
-This rule thus obeys “a little” to the monotone property (on the basis of sorting order only): it never considers such non­frequent candidate itemsets because it would forbid building {ABEC} (due to non­alphabetical order), even before counting the basket­keys such an itemset appears in.
+- But if {ABC} was not a frequent itemset then {ABCE} could never be either - no itemsets would be built from {ABC} since this itemset would not even be present at the next iteration.
+This rule thus obeys “a little” to the monotone property (on the basis of sorting order only): it never considers such non-frequent candidate itemsets because it would forbid building {ABEC} (due to non-alphabetical order), even before counting the basket-keys such an itemset appears in.

 The last bullet point describes a situation that compensates for the previously mentioned defect.
 Moreover, it adds to the efficiency, however is yet an “incomplete” monotone property.
-To effectively implement this property, a global blacklist ­ declared in the AssociationRules class ­ stores all itemsets that were found not to be frequent in the MONO_ItemsetsReducer ­ where the count is evaluated against the specified minimum support - and checks in the MONO_ItemsetsMapper if there is any subset of a candidate set that is blacklisted ­ if so, the mapper does not allow the candidate set to be sent to the reducer.
+To effectively implement this property, a global blacklist - declared in the AssociationRules class - stores all itemsets that were found not to be frequent in the MONO_ItemsetsReducer - where the count is evaluated against the specified minimum support - and checks in the MONO_ItemsetsMapper if there is any subset of a candidate set that is blacklisted - if so, the mapper does not allow the candidate set to be sent to the reducer.
 The referred mapper and reducer are activated when MONO = true.
 This addresses the first challenge pointed out.

-One note that ought to be made is that the basket keys - integer numbers - corresponding to an itemset are sorted - for instance, check one of the “itemsetSize” files.
+One note that ought to be made is that the basket keys - integer numbers - corresponding to an itemset are sorted - for instance, check one of the generated “itemsetSize” files.
 We planned since the beginning to take advantage of sorting order.
 The first attempt to do this was by applying binary search, which was not efficient as there are lots of operations that have to be performed.
 It was even worse than our first basic mapper.
 So we took advantage of the sorted lines in a different way: as soon as it found an intersecting line, the loop would break and start from the last intersecting line - as opposed to starting the loop all over again.

 # ruleExtractor
 The mapper collects the counts.
 The reducer collects the itemsets (as keys) and respective counts to a HashMap ­ itemsetsAndCounts ­ that will be used in the cleanup, which in its turn, computes the association rules.

 The baseline strategy (i.e. when ANTI_MONO = false) is to iterate once through frequent itemsets, build the powerset (if applicable) and, iterate the subsets of the itemset, lookup the subset in itemsetsAndCounts and compute the confidence.
-The problem is with the last loop: it iterates through the subsets in a way that puts as many items on the right­hand side (RHS) of a rule first, hence going completely against the anti­monotone property.
+The problem is with the last loop: it iterates through the subsets in a way that puts as many items on the right-hand side (RHS) of a rule first, hence going completely against the anti-monotone property.

-To implement a smarter reducer­cleanup ­ accessed when ANTI_MONO = true ­ the baseline strategy was adapted to iterate through the subsets in a way that puts as few items on the RHS first.
-To this end, the set of “RHS itemsets“ is collected into a SortedMap, where the key is the size of the RHS­itemsets.
-The next step is to iterate through the keySet() of this map and iterate through the RHS­itemsets that have size = key.
+To implement a smarter reducer cleanup() - accessed when ANTI_MONO = true - the baseline strategy was adapted to iterate through the subsets in a way that puts as few items on the RHS first.
+To this end, the set of “RHS itemsets“ is collected into a SortedMap, where the key is the size of the RHS-itemsets.
+The next step is to iterate through the keySet() of this map and iterate through the RHS-itemsets that have size = key.

-Similarly to the process of finding frequent itemsets, a Set blacklistedRHS is kept, comprised of RHS­itemsets that do not satisfy minimum confidence.
-When iterating through RHS­itemsets and finding one that produces a low confidence rule this RHS­itemset will be stored in the in blacklistedRHS.
-At the next size of RHS­itemsets, it will check if each new RHS­itemset has a subset present in this blacklist.
-This way, respect to the anti­monotone property is granted.
-This addresses our approach to the second challenge pointed out.
+Similarly to the process of finding frequent itemsets, a Set blacklistedRHS is kept, comprised of RHS-itemsets that do not satisfy minimum confidence.
+When iterating through RHS-itemsets and finding one that produces a low confidence rule, this RHS-itemset will be stored in the in blacklistedRHS.
+At the next size of RHS-itemsets, it will check if each new RHS-itemset has a subset present in this blacklist.
+This way, respect to the anti-monotone property is granted.
+This addresses the approach to the second challenge pointed out.